 I’m using air dry modelling clay and have started the curved section.
 I haven’t gotten around to figuring out how to paint it, but I have enough art supplies stuffed into the closet, that I’m sure I’ll find something to use.
 Right now I’m letting the first section dry to see how it looks.
 If I like it, I’ll pull out the sculpting tools and go at it tonight.
 I’ll take a photo of our village and post it when I get the wall erected.
 It’s going to take hours to build – it’s so teeny tiny.

-Heads up revenue collectors!
-There’s a new stamp to grab.
+Revenue collectors have a new stamp to look for with Canada’s cannabis revenue stamps.
 The moment the Canadian government legalised marijuana, I knew there would be a stamp to collect.
 Keep your eyes open for the cannabis revenue stamp that is affixed to all government store sales.
-Here’s what it looks like:

-It’s a bit hard to grab a clean photo of the new stamp.
+It’s a bit hard to grab a clean photo of the new cannabis revenue.
 The fraud prevention features play havoc with the lens.
 My eyes went a bit wobbly after taking a series of photos.
-Many weren’t aware the stamp would be issued (or didn’t care) so thousands have been trashed so it’ll be interesting to see what the catalogue price will be.
+Many weren’t aware the stamp would be issued (or didn’t care) so thousands have been trashed so it’ll be interesting to see what the catalogue price will be for the first issues.

 I haven’t decided whether to keep it on the original box or carefully remove it.
 The box is a bit of a pain to store but I suspect I’ll leave it on.
 I’ve already started pestering friends to save any revenue stamps they get.
 Might be awhile given the pot shortage here in Canada.

 Originally published Oct 4 2018.
 Updated Oct 1, 2020

 Updates include more reference links, updated details and additional information on pioneer aviation poster stamps

 Here’s a little something from my pioneer aviation collection.
 I was looking for … well, I can’t remember because I became sidetracked.